7 Tips to Make Mediation a Success

 And when I say “sitting down at the table”, note that my mediation session can be scheduled in-person, by telephone or by video, as I understand that no relationship is the same.
 Learn more about video mediation here.

-If you’re looking for a qualified Nationally Accredited Mediator & Family Dispute Practitioner to resolve your issues once and for all or if you simply have questions about the process, call me, Shane McClure, at 0416 269 640.
+If you’re looking for a qualified Nationally Accredited Mediator & Family Dispute Practitioner to resolve your issues once and for all or if you simply have questions about the process, call me, Shane McClure, on 0416 269 640.